unixwzrd/oobabooga-macOS/README.md

 As always, please leave comments, suggestions and issues you find so I can make sure they are addressed.
 Testers, developers and volunteers are also welcome to help out.
 Please let me know if you would like to help out.

-## 30 Jul 2023 - Patched and wWrking
+## 30 Jul 2023 - Patched and Working

 I forked the last workng oobagooba/text-generation-webui I knew of that worked with macOS.
 I had to make some change=s to its code so it would process most of the model using Apple Silicon M1/M2 GPU.
 I am working on adding some of the new features of the latest oobabooga release, and have found further areas for optimization with Apple Silicon and macOS.
 I am working as fast as I can to get it upgraded as GGML encoded models are working quite well in my release.
 I have found some issues with object references in Python being corrupted and causing some processing to fall back to CPU.
 This is likely a problem for CUDA users due to the extensive use of global variables in the core oobabooga code.
 It's taking quite a bit of effort to decouple things, but after I do some of that, performance should improve even more.
-Once I have that done, I want to incorporate RoPE, SuprtHOT 8K context windows, and new Llama2 support. the last item shouldn’t be terribly difficult since it's built into the GGML libraries which hare part of llama.cpp.
+Once I have that done, I want to incorporate RoPE, SupertHOT 8K context windows, and new Llama2 support. the last item shouldn’t be terribly difficult since it's built into the GGML libraries which hare part of llama.cpp.

 If you are interested in trying out the macOS patched version, please grab it from here: [text-generation-webui-macos](https://github.com/unixwzrd/text-generation-webui-macos)